 Plenty of options — and some benefits, too

 To figure out how much BOE insurance your business needs, you’ll want to take stock of your overhead expenses.
-You can use a business expense calculator to get started, or work with a financial advisor for deeper guidance.
+You can use a business expense calculator to get started, or work with a financial professional for deeper guidance.
 You’ll also need to determine what share of the expenses are paid for by the revenue you, the owner, bring in.
 This is the proportion of business costs the policy benefit will cover.

 Most insurance companies allow you to customize your BOE insurance policy with a number of different optional riders.2 These might include automatic benefit increases to reflect rising overhead costs over time; partial disability benefits, in case you’re able to return to work, but in a reduced capacity; or benefits to cover the salary of someone brought in temporarily to do your job.